CAFOD’s view on aid

 10 May 2017

 There has been a lot of media debate recently about how the UK spends its foreign aid budget.

 CAFOD’s vision is a world where everyone can flourish and fulfil their potential.
 We believe that aid is an important part of tackling extreme poverty, and that richer countries helping those which are poorer is the right thing to do, and something we are called to as part of our faith.

 Aid is vital in providing for the immediate needs of people in humanitarian or emergency situations.
 We see an equally important role for aid in helping to address the structural causes of poverty – for example, in supporting those who are working to ensure countries are governed well, or advocating for changes to the policies and systems that keep people trapped in poverty.

 Advocate for change by writing to your MP

 Can the UK afford the aid budget?

-Here in the UK we are regularly presented with misleading ideas that we must choose between health and social care for our families, for example, or the aid budget that cares for those living in extreme poverty overseas.
-Yet Catholic social teaching tells us that it should never be a choice between competing ‘causes’, and that we must work towards ensuring everybody has access to what they need to contribute and flourish.
-We believe that while we have brothers and sisters overseas living in extreme poverty, maintaining the aid budget is the right thing to do.
+Here in the UK we are presented with misleading ideas that we must choose between health and social care for our families, for example, or the aid budget that cares for those living in extreme poverty overseas.
+Yet Catholic Social Teaching tells us that it should never be a choice between competing ‘causes’ and that we must work towards ensuring everybody has access to what they need to contribute and flourish.
+We believe that while our brothers and sisters overseas live in extreme poverty, maintaining the aid budget is the right thing to do.

 Ensuring aid is spent effectively

-We believe in the commitment to spend 0.7% of Britain’s GDP on aid – less than a penny in every pound spent in the UK – and believe that money must be spent in the most efficient and effective way possible to reach the world’s poorest people.
+We believe in the commitment to spend 0.7% of Britain’s national income on aid – less than a penny in every pound spent in the UK – and believe that money must be spent in the most efficient and effective way possible to reach the world’s poorest people.